-In addition to the monthly reporting, Contractor shall supply any and all reports necessary to comply with requirements of ICTC and other local, State, or Federal authorities.
-These reports will include but not be limited to all required by the California Air Resources Board, California's Transportation Development Act, Federal Transit Administration and National Transit Database reporting requirements.
+In addition to the monthly reporting, Contractor shall supply any and all reports necessary to comply with requirements of ICTC, State, or Federal authorities.
+These reports will include but not be limited to all required California Air Resource Board Requirements, California's Transportation Development Act, Federal Transit Administration and National Transit Database reporting requirements.